JuliaSobczak/JuliaSobczak.github.io/_posts/2023-11-22-clean-and-provision.md

 ---

+<p class="subtitle">Nov 26, 2023</p>

-The next morning, we woke up to rain and the news claimed it would last all day; unfortunately for us they were right.
+This morning, we woke up to rain and the news claimed it would last all day; unfortunately for us they were right.
 We still had a car full of groceries and alcohol from Sam's to unload after stopping there on our way home yesterday.
 Initially, there was a light drizzle hitting the windshield, but as we drove further north the rain became stronger.

 Once we made it to the boat yard, we donned our rain jackets and went to work.
 The four of us formed a bucket brigade from the truck to the swim deck to the covered back deck of the boat.
 Amazingly we managed to shove even more groceries into the fridge and freezers, add two more cases of beer to the stash, using our new ottoman from Target to store anything that was left out.